Constraint-Aware Flow Matching via Randomized Exploration: Methods

 \begin{proposition} {For randomization starting at time $t_0 > 0$, under the assumptions of Proposition \ref{prop:policy_grad} we have:}

 \end{proposition}

-However, we are now faced with another computational challenge, namely, to approximate the expected score $\mathbb{E}_{\mathcal{T}}[\nabla_{{\theta},\sigma} \log p(X^{\theta}_{t_0})\mathbf{1}_{\mathcal{C}}(X^{\theta,\sigma}_1)]$, where it is evident that there is no access to an analytical form for $\log p(X^{\theta}_{t_0})$.
-This can potentially be done by using non-parametric score estimators \cite{zhou2020nonparametric} by generating a lot of samples or via computing the normalized probability flow corresponding to the compositions of the transformations corresponding to the forward Euler discretization (if it can be guaranteed that the transformations are invertible) \cite{papamakarios2021normalizing}.
+The proof is provided in Appendix~\ref{proof42}.
+However, we are now faced with another computational challenge, namely, to approximate $\mathbb{E}_{\mathcal{T}}[\nabla_{{\theta},\sigma} \log p(X^{\theta}_{t_0})\mathbf{1}_{\mathcal{C}}(X_1(\mathcal{T}))]$, where it is evident that there is no access to an analytical form for $\log p(X^{\theta}_{t_0})$.
+This can potentially be done by using non-parametric score estimators \citep{zhou2020nonparametric} by generating a lot of samples or via computing the normalized probability flow corresponding to the compositions of the transformations corresponding to the forward Euler discretization (if it can be guaranteed that the transformations are invertible) \citep{papamakarios2021normalizing}.
 Nevertheless, both approaches come with their own significant computational burden.

 Instead, we adopt two sets of parameters $\theta_1$ and $(\theta_2,\sigma)$ for $t<t_0$ and $t\geq t_0$ respectively.
 The velocity $u_{\theta_1}(X,t)$ for $t<t_0$ is deterministic.
 The velocity $\tilde{U}^{\theta_2,\sigma}_t$ for $t\geq t_0$ becomes stochastic following \eqref{eq:randomv}.
 First $\theta_1$ is optimized with the FM objective via